cflanery-data/caraf_portfolio/final-project-part-one.md

 3. Explain the role of state tax incentives and rebates.
 Map data visualization.
 Comparison showing that where there are strong tax incentives, there should be a correlation of more film production in those states.

 ### Climax:
 1. Georgia is rapidly growing in production.
-In 2018, “more major feature films were produced in Georgia than in California” (How Atlanta Overtook Hollywood | Roundabout Atlanta, 2023).
+In 2018, “more major feature films were produced in Georgia than in California” (How Atlanta Overtook Hollywood: Roundabout Atlanta, 2023).
 2. Show high-profile productions filmed in Georgia (ie. _The Hunger Games: Catching Fire_ (2013), _Avengers: Infinity War_ (2018)).
 3. Focus on West Virginia as a growing production state.
 On the map from before, highlight WV’s tax incentives.
 Give examples of movies that have been filmed there recently (ie. _Feast of the Seven Fishes_ (2019)).